Right Arrow

 Perimeter breach alerts, risk mapping, evidence capture

-Let’s look at how technology, paired with robust safety culture, addresses each top injury:
+Let’s look at how technology, paired with a strong safety culture, addresses each top injury:

 Switching operations and maintenance tasks put workers close to moving equipment.
-Human error or complacency can have catastrophic results.
+Human error or complacency can have severe consequences.

-AI cameras monitor work zones and can notify teams if workers enter unsafe areas or if equipment is moving without proper clearance.
-Reviewing footage of near-misses helps teams refine protocols and training.
+Tech Solution: AI cameras monitor work zones and can notify teams if workers enter unsafe areas or if equipment is moving without proper clearance.
+Reviewing footage of incidents helps teams refine protocols and training.

 Work zones and yards are busy, with multiple vehicles and people moving at once.
 It’s easy for someone to miss an unauthorized vehicle or unsafe driving.

-Video analytics can detect speeding vehicles, unauthorized entry, or unsafe operator behavior in real time—helping to prevent collisions and enforce safe driving protocols.
+Tech Solution: Video analytics can detect unauthorized vehicle entry rapidly, helping to mitigate collisions and enforce safe driving protocols.

-Maintaining perfect compliance on guarding and LOTO is tough, especially during busy shifts or under pressure.
+Maintaining perfect compliance on guarding and LOTO is tough to manage, especially during busy shifts or under pressure.

-Video review ensures machine guards are in place and LOTO procedures are followed.
+Tech Solution: Video review helps confirm that LOTO procedures are followed.
 When incidents occur, footage offers clear evidence, accelerating investigations and helping teams learn from mistakes.

-Large, open facilities can be hard to secure.
+Large, open facilities are complex to secure.
 Trespassers may enter undetected, especially in busy urban corridors or at night.

-AI-enabled cameras monitor perimeters and restricted zones 24/7.
-They can alert teams to breaches instantly, provide evidence for authorities, and help map out where additional fencing or signage is needed.
+Tech Solution: AI-enabled cameras monitor perimeters and restricted zones 24/7.
+They can alert teams without delay to breaches, provide evidence for authorities, and help map out where additional fencing or signage is needed.

 Rail transportation environments are unique—often large, dynamic, and reliant on both legacy and modern systems.
 Here’s how to implement safety technology effectively:

-• Integrate with Existing Cameras: Modern platforms like Spot AI work with your current camera infrastructure—no need to rip and replace.
+• Integrate with Existing Cameras: Capable platforms like Spot AI work with your current camera infrastructure—no need to rip and replace.

 • Cloud-Native Dashboards: Centralize incident monitoring and response, making it easy for safety teams to investigate and act fast.